DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 #### What the API will show

-The API will **only** show schools that are eligible for funded early career training programmes within a given cohort.

-For example, if schools are eligible for funding in the 2025/26 academic year, they’ll be visible via the API, and providers can go on to form partnerships with them.
+The API will **only** show schools that are eligible for funded training programmes within a given cohort.
+For example, if schools are eligible for funding in the 2024 cohort, they will be visible via the API, and providers can go on to form partnerships with them.

 #### What the API will not show

-The API will **not show** schools that are ineligible for funding in a given cohort.
+The API will **not** show schools that are ineligible for funding in a given cohort.

 If a school’s eligibility changes from one cohort to the next, results will default according to the latest school eligibility.
-For example, if a school was eligible for funding in the 2024 cohort but becomes ineligible for funding in 2025, the API will not show the school in the 2025 cohort.
+For example, if a school was eligible for funding in the 2024 cohort but becomes ineligible for funding in 2025, the API will **not** show the school in the 2025 cohort.

 For more detailed information, see the `GET schools` [endpoint documentation](/api-reference/reference-v3.html#api-v3-schools-ecf-get).